Lu-Yidan/Lu-Yidan.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Yidan Lu is an undergraduate majoring in software engineering at Northwestern Polytechnical University.
-His research interests include distributed robotics, embedded software and deep learning.
-He leads the Wheeled group of Football Robot Base, which develops Soccer competition robot for RoboCup-MSL.
-In 2021, his team won the national first prize in various robot competitions.
+I am an undergraduate majoring in software engineering at Northwestern Polytechnical University.
+My research interests include distributed robotics, embedded software and deep learning.
+I lead the Wheeled group of Football Robot Base, which develops Soccer competition robot for RoboCup-MSL.
+In 2021, my team won the national first prize in various robot competitions.

 **I’m applying for a graduate program (2022-23 entry) or a research internship!!!**